-The Master Student Financial Assistance Agreement (MSFAA) is a multi-year financial aid agreement that outlines your responsibilities and the terms and conditions of accepting and repaying your student loans.
+The Master Student Financial Assistance Agreement (MSFAA) is a multi-year financial aid agreement that outlines your responsibilities and the terms and conditions of accepting student loans and grants.
 Additionally, your MSFAA is where you provide your banking info for the deposit of your OSAP funding.
 You are only required to submit an MSFAA once.
-When you apply for OSAP for subsequent academic years, you will not be required to resubmit an MSFAA.
+When you apply for OSAP for subsequent academic years, you will not be asked to resubmit an MSFAA.

 Step 4: Monitor your application

 After you have completed and submitted your application, it will be reviewed for completeness and the information you submitted will be used to calculate the amount of funding you are eligible to receive.
 At this stage, it is very important that you monitor your application’s progress.
 If certain information is missing or invalid you will be contacted directly via the OSAP Message Centre and your Carleton e-mail account.